cocos/cocos-docs/en/animation/animation-state.md

 | `resume()` | Resume the animation from the current time. |
 | `stop()` | Stop the animation. |

-You can also query the playing status of the animation by the following fields:
+The playing status of the animation can be queried by the following fields:

 | Field (read-only) | Description |
 | :--- | :--- |